Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "I’d say no Given-Men besides you, though.
 After all…" Jooyun smiled slyly as he brought the bottle to his lips.
 "They didn’t *ask* for Given-Men specifically.
 Make them pay *more* for that!"

 "Devious!
-I imagine Claire would like that...where is she?"
+I imagine Claire would like that... where is she?"

 Yan grinned.
 "Fucking Heff!"
 He’d seen them slip away from the fire during the conversation.